-We may not redeem the Notes prior to March 6, 2020.
-Thereafter, we may redeem the Notes if the last reported sale price of our common stock has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any period of 30 consecutive trading days.
+We may redeem the Notes if the last reported sale price of our common stock has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any period of 30 consecutive trading days.
 If we undergo a fundamental change, as defined in the indenture for the Notes, subject to certain conditions, holders of the Notes may require us to repurchase all or part of the Notes for cash at a price equal to 100% of the principal amount of the Notes to be repurchased, plus any accrued and unpaid interest to, but excluding, the fundamental change repurchase date.
 The occurrence of a fundamental change will also result in the Notes becoming immediately convertible.
-Since the last reported sales price of our Common Stock did not exceed 130% of the conversion price for at least 20 trading days within any applicable period of 30 consecutive trading days during the three months ended September 30, 2019, the Notes are not yet convertible.
+Since the last reported sales price of our common stock did not exceed 130% of the conversion price for at least 20 trading days within any applicable period of 30 consecutive trading days during fiscal year 2020, the Notes are not yet convertible.

 Pursuant to ASC 470-20, we allocated the \$287.5 million gross proceeds of the Notes between liability and equity components.
 The initial \$242.4 million liability component was determined based on the fair value of similar debt instruments excluding the conversion feature for similar terms and priced on the same day the Notes were issued.
 The initial \$45.1 million equity component represents the debt discount and was calculated as the difference between the fair value of the debt and the gross proceeds of the Notes.
-Issuance costs of \$7.7 million were allocated between debt (\$6.5 million) and equity (\$1.2 million) components with the portion allocated to the debt presented as an offset against long term debt in the consolidated balance sheet and being amortized as interest expense over the life of the Notes using the effective interest method.
-The total interest expense recognized for the three months ended September 30, 2019 related to the Notes was \$3.2 million, which consisted of \$0.9 million of contractual interest expense, \$2.0 million of debt discount amortization and \$0.3 million of amortization of debt issuance costs.
-For the three months ended September 30, 2018, the total interest expense was \$3.1 million, which consisted of \$0.9 million of contractual interest expense, \$1.9 million of debt discount amortization and \$0.3 million of amortization of debt issuance costs.
-As of June 30, 2019 and September 30, 2019, the unamortized debt discount was \$27.3 million and \$25.3 million, respectively, which is being amortized over the remaining contractual term to maturity of the Notes using an effective interest rate of 4.50%.
-The unamortized debt issuance cost of \$3.7 million and \$3.4 million as of June 30, 2019 and September 30, 2019, respectively, is amortized on a straight-line basis, which approximates the effective interest method, over the life of the Notes.
+Issuance costs of \$7.7 million were allocated between debt (\$6.5 million) and equity (\$1.2 million) components with the portion allocated to the debt presented as an offset against long -term debt in the consolidated balance sheet and being amortized as interest expense over the life of the Notes using the effective interest method.
+The total interest expense recognized for the three months ended September 30, 2020 related to the Notes was \$3.3 million, which consisted of \$0.9 million of contractual interest expense, \$2.1 million of debt discount amortization and \$0.3 million, which consisted of \$0.9 million of contractual interest expense, \$2.0 million of debt discount amortization and \$0.3 million of amortization of debt issuance costs.
+As of June 30, 2020 and September 30, 2020, the respective unamortized debt discounts were \$19.1 million and \$17.0 million, which are being amortized over the remaining contractual term to maturity of the Notes using an effective interest rate of 4.5%.
+The unamortized debt issuance cost of \$2.5 million and \$2.3 million as of June 30, 2020 and September 30, 2020, respectively, is amortized on a straight-line basis, which approximates the effective interest method, over the life of the Notes.